zongruxie4/godev/docs/issues/API_DECOUPLED.md

 ## Implementation Priority

 ### Phase 1 (Critical - Enables Testing):
-1. Create minimal interfaces in GOLITE (TuiInterface, TabSectionInterface)
+1. Create minimal interfaces in TINYWASM (TuiInterface, TabSectionInterface)
 2. Implement AddHandler() method in DevTUI
-3. Update GOLITE to receive UI as parameter in Start()
+3. Update TINYWASM to receive UI as parameter in Start()
-4. Update GOLITE to use interfaces (no DevTUI import)
+4. Update TINYWASM to use interfaces (no DevTUI import)

 ### Phase 2 (Cleanup):
 5. Remove deprecated methods